robinali34/blog_algorithms/_posts/2025-11-16-np-hard-intro-vertex-cover.md

 **Vertex Cover ∈ NP:**

 Given a candidate solution (a set of at most k vertices), we can verify in polynomial time:
-1. Check that the set has at most k vertices: O(k) time
+1. Check that the set has at most k vertices: O(n) time (since k ≤ n)
 2. Check that every edge has at least one endpoint in the set: O(m) time (iterate through all edges and check if at least one endpoint is in the cover)

 Since k ≤ n and we need to check m edges, this verification takes polynomial time in the input size.
 Therefore, Vertex Cover is in NP.